Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

      - I don't want to use VNET!
        - Your jail needs `ip6=inherit` if using ipv6.
 Using `ip6=new` WILL NOT WORK.
 Blame a combination of how FreeBSD exposes its network stack to jails and how dotNET handles the responses it gets.
 - Something SQL related
-  - This should be done automatically on install but try: `ln -s /usr/local/lib/libsqlite3.so /usr/local/lib/libe_sqlite3`
+  - This should be done automatically on install but try: `ln -s /usr/local/lib/libsqlite3.so /usr/local/lib/libe_sqlite3`. `libmap` is used instead of symlinking a library but in very rare cases this can fail.
 - Jellyfin can't see my mount points / files!
   - Double check your permissions.
 Jellyfin does not need to be the owner, but its GID should be a part of a group that can access the mount/file.
 This is also your reminder to keep UID/GID consistent between host and guest systems.
 - Posters aren't rendering!
 Something `libSkiaSharp` version related in the log!